brombres/Rogue/README.md

 - Parser bug fix: class auto-initializer properties can contain EOLs.
 - Improved macro method error messages.
 - Fixed several File macro methods that were incorrectly defined with a `return` keyword.
+- Conditional compilation now respects nativeHeader and nativeCode blocks.
+- nativeHeader and nativeCode blocks can appear at the global level, the class section level, or the statement level.
+In the latter two cases they are only applied if the class or method is referenced, respectively.

 ###v1.0.6 - March 1, 2016
 - Added native code marker support for $(var.retain) and $(var.release) that yield the value of the given variable while increasing or decreasing the reference count of regular objects, preventing them from being GC'd while they're stored in a native collection.
 The markers yield the variable value with no reference count modifications for primitives and compounds.